zulfaha/sql-customer-analytics/README.md

 **Company:** Olist (São Paulo-based e-commerce marketplace, 2016–2018 data)

 **Questions investigated:**
-1. **Market concentration:** Where are our customers?
-Are we over-dependent on one region?
+1. **Market concentration:** Where are our customers actually based, and are we too dependent on one region?
-2. **Operational health:** What percentage of orders fail, and why?
+2. **Operational health:** What percentage of orders fail, and what's going wrong?
-3. **Logistics performance:** Does delivery time vary by geography?
+3. **Logistics performance:** Does it take longer to deliver to certain states, and what does that cost?
 4. **Revenue drivers:** Which product categories actually make money?
-5. **Customer loyalty:** Do customers come back, and what predicts retention?
+5. **Customer loyalty:** Do customers come back, or are we essentially a one-time purchase business?
+6. **Payment Behaviour:** How are customers choosing to pay, and does the method tell us anything about order value?
+7. **Logistics Cost vs Delivery Reliability:** Does paying more for shipping actually get your order there faster, or is it just a geography problem?

 ---
 ## 3. Methodology